Seelen-Inc/windows-keyboard-hook/README.md

 all interactions related to registering hotkeys and handling their events.
 Unlike many other solutions, this crate does not rely on the `RegisterHotKey` Windows function.
 Instead, it leverages a `WH_KEYBOARD_LL` hook to provide a more flexible and powerful way to monitor global hotkeys.
-This approach, allows for additional functionality (i.e. WIN key as modifier) and bypasses limitations of RegisterHotKey.
+This approach allows for additional functionality (i.e. `WIN` key as modifier) and bypasses limitations of RegisterHotKey.

 ```toml